 - VIDEO TUTORIAL: How to create an AR Portal and anchor it with an AR Code?

-- How to display a 3D scan photogrammetry in Augmented Reality with an AR Code
+- 3D NFTs can be viewed in Augmented Reality with an AR QR Code